We know choosing the right hot air brush isn’t easy, but here are the key features to consider for your hair type, length, and styling needs!

 They are very similar to round brushes but they’re wider in shape.
 The narrow ends of the oval brush grab the hair, lift at the scalp, and create volume better than a round brush.

-Its larger surface area stretches hair easier and straightens curly hair without pulling out like a round brush does.
-This makes them a safer option for fine and damaged hair.
+Its larger surface area stretches hair easier and straightens hair without pulling out like a round brush does.
+This makes them a gentler option for fine and damaged hair.
 However, they’re not great at curling.

 Suitable For: Detangling and drying hair quickly